iNoSec2/HVNC/README.md

 # HVNC for c#
-Re-creating the HVNC (Hidden Virtual Network Computing) in C# from a C++ source Contributions much appreciated, please use this source: https://github.com/rossja/TinyNuke/blob/master/Bot/HiddenDesktop.cpp
+Re-creating the HVNC (Hidden Virtual Network Computing) in C# from a C++ source Contributions much appreciated, please use this source: https://github.com/rossja/TinyNuke/blob/master/Bot/HiddenDesktop.cpp#L127

 # How to contribute?
+Fork this repository on GitHub.
 Download git bash and open your terminal.
-Fork this repository on GitHub.
-Open your terminal and type something like "git clone https://github.com/YOUR USERNAME/HVNC.git" Start adding to the source.
+With your terminal type something like "git clone https://github.com/YOUR USERNAME/HVNC.git" Start adding to the source.
+Commit it to your fork.
 Create a pull request on GitHub.

 # Preview (not this or TinyNuke, just to show)